Nayan-das08/notes-max-pro/SE 2 - measurments and metrics.md

 CAF
-1. does the system require reliable backup and recovery
+1. does the system require reliable backup and recovery?
-2. is data comm required
+2. is data communication required?
-3. are there distribute processing functions
+3. are there distribute processing functions?
-4. is performance critical
+4. is performance critical?
-5. will the system run in an existing heavily utilized operational evnt
+5. will the system run in an existing heavily utilized operational environment?
+6. Does the system require on line data entry?
+7. Does the on line data entry require the input transaction to be built over multiple screens or operations?
+8. Are the master files updated on line?
+9. Is the inputs, outputs, files, or inquiries complex?
+10. Is the internal processing complex?
+11. Is the code designed to be reusable?
+12. Are conversion and installation included in the design?
+13. Is the system designed for multiple installations in different organizations?
+14. Is the application designed to facilitate change and ease of use by the user?

 ---
 consider project